syedmuazzam/Arch/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [syed.muazzam@outlook.com](mailto:syed.muazzam@outlook.com).
+If you have any questions or suggestions, feel free to reach out to me at [syed.muazzam@outlook.com](mailto:syed.muazzam@outlook.com).